least-py/BWI_Challenge/README.md

 # BWI_Challenge

 A program to solve the [BWI Challenge](https://www.get-in-it.de/coding-challenge).
 The aim is to achieve the highest possible utility value.
 The details of the goods to be transported (utility value, weight, units) are listed here: [Transport details](https://www.get-in-it.de/imgs/it/codingCompetition/bwi/code_for_bwi.pdf).
 This programme uses a heuristic for the problem that is based on the principle of a greedy algorithm.
-A Documentation of the classes and their methods can be found inside the repository-folder BWI_Challenge.
+A Documentation of the classes and their methods can be found inside the doc-folder.

 ## Getting Started